Become A Faculty VUceptor

 Successful faculty VUceptors usually commit at least 45 hours of their time to the Visions program over the course of the fall semester.
 This includes regular meetings with your student VUceptor partner, weekly Vanderbilt Visions sessions (50-minutes each week), VUceptor Training, and CommonVU Orientation meetings.
 Additionally, faculty VUceptors are asked to hold small group or individual meetings with their first-year students.

-- Vanderbilt Visions Spring Orientation: Joint attendance with student VUceptor parter on ONE of the following evenings: March 27, 30, or April 4, 2023 (tentatively 4:00-7:00 pm)
+- Vanderbilt Visions Spring Training: Joint attendance with student VUceptor parter on ONE of the following evenings: March 27, 30, or April 4, 2023 (tentatively 4:00-7:00 pm)

 - Connect with your partner once or twice informally to get to know one another and complete scheduling documents (1-2 hours)